If you drive a car, there are some important things you need to know. Otherwise, you put yourself and others in danger.

 - Stay in your lane – Lanes are marked for a reason.
 Stay between the lines.

 - Don't be an indiscriminate lane changer – Only change lanes when you have a reason, such as turning or passing.
+Weaving in and out of lanes increases the risk of an accident.

 - Drive with intention – Don't drive along without a clue of what you are doing or where you are going.
 If you know you need to turn left soon, get in the left turn lane as quickly as possible.